quimbydogg/quimbydogg-overlay/README.md

 #layman -S

 There will be a warning when you sync overlays since this overlay is not part of the default overlay list used by layman.

+If you try to emerge less (necessary for polychromatic) dev-nodejs will probably need added to your portage categories file if it hasn't been already:

+#echo "dev-nodejs" >> /etc/portage/categories